finnbergquist/EasyAIEditor/README.md

 # Easy AI Editor

 Easy AI EDitor is a React-based web application that serves as a wrapper for DALL-E 2, providing an intuitive interface for AI-powered photo editing using a "highlight and prompt" editing style.
 As an experiment, I also built my own Auth and user management systems.
-My backend microservice for this project is private.
+My backend microservices for this project are private.
 The purpose of this repo is to simply show how the frontend is built.

 <h1></h1>
 <img src="https://github.com/user-attachments/assets/e1366cd0-fcd3-4f31-b11e-17d1b169f990" alt="Screen Shot 2024-08-22 at 1 59 00 PM" width="400">